In a constantly changing and evolving world, nobody wants outdated information. This is where a living document swoops in to save the day!

 1. Choose the Right Format

-First, to create a living document, you must select a digital format that supports collaborative editing and version control.
-Common choices include Google Docs, Microsoft Word with cloud storage, or online collaboration platforms like Notion, Confluence, or GitHub.
-But we have an excellent tool that we would like to recommend to you – Bit.ai, an online document collaboration platform that lets you create, collaborate, share, track, and manage knowledge in one place.
+First, to create a living document, you must select a digital format that supports collaborative editing and version history.
+Common choices include Google Docs, Microsoft Word with cloud storage, or online collaboration platforms like Bit.ai, or GitHub.
+If you’re not yet familiar, Bit.ai is an online document collaboration platform that lets you create, collaborate, share, track, and manage knowledge in one place.

-Bit is commonplace for everyone to collaborate in real-time and create documents, brainstorm ideas, share digital and media assets, share knowledge, and get work done collaboratively.
+Bit.ai is a platform for your teammates to collaborate in real-time and create documents, brainstorm ideas, share digital and media assets, share knowledge, and get work done collaboratively.

 That’s not all!
 Bit’s real-time collaboration features allow you to easily collaborate and simultaneously work with multiple people while creating documents.
 This means anyone with editor access to the documents can edit, add, and proofread documents in real-time.